 - I will participate in fundraising to ensure that our organization has the resources it needs to meet its mission.
 Our organization will be one of the top three charities I support each year that I am on the board.

 - I will evaluate the performance of the executive director.

 What board members can expect in return

 - The organization will provide me a full orientation, including background information on work accomplished to date.

 - The organization will provide me with relevant materials and education.

 - I expect board meetings to be well run and productive, with a focus on decision-making, rather than reporting.
-I understand that agendas will be distributed in advance.
-If I wish to add items to the agenda, I will contact the chair at least a week in advance.
+I understand that agendas will be distributed at least one week in advance.
+If I wish to add items to the agenda, I will contact the chair at least two weeks in advance.

 - I expect timely, accurate, and complete financial statements to be distributed at least quarterly, one week in advance of the relevant board meeting.
 I also expect to be trained to interpret these financial statements.

 - I expect monthly reports from the executive director, program updates, press clippings, etc.